Metrization of powers of the Jensen-Shannon divergence

 \section{Introduction}

-Dissimilarity between distributions is an important topic in probability and statistics and related fields such as machine learning, and has been investigated extensively. (\cite{Rachev2013}).
-Statistical divergences are canonical measures of dissimilarity.
-One of the most standard divergences is the Kullback-Leibler divergence (KLD).
-It is also known as relative entropy.
-It has many applications, both theoretical and practical.
-It naturally appears as a rate function of Sanov's theorem in large deviation theory, which describes a decay rate of rate events.
-In the context of information geometry, it is a generalization of squared distance, and for an exponential family, it satisfies a Pythagorean theorem.
-In general, however, the square root of the KLD is not a metric.
-In fact, it can be asymmetric and may not satisfy the triangle inequality.
-It is non-negative but can be infinite.
-Another widely-used divergence is the total variation distance (TVD).
-It is a bounded metric.
-However, the TVD between two singular distributions is always $2$.
-It is often difficult to find explicit formulae and we have to rely on numerical computations.
+Dissimilarity between probability distributions is a fundamental topic in probability, statistics, and related fields such as machine learning, and has been extensively studied (\cite{Rachev2013}).
+Statistical divergences serve as canonical measures of dissimilarity.
+One of the most widely used divergences is the Kullback-Leibler divergence (KLD), also known as relative entropy.
+It has numerous theoretical and practical applications.
+In particular, it naturally appears as the rate function in Sanov's theorem in large deviation theory, describing the exponential decay rate of rare events.
+In the framework of information geometry, the KLD generalizes the squared Euclidean distance, and for exponential families, it satisfies a Pythagorean theorem.
+However, the square root of the KLD is generally not a metric: it can be asymmetric and violate the triangle inequality.
+Another commonly used divergence is the total variation distance (TVD).
+Unlike the KLD, the TVD is a bounded metric.
+However, the TVD between two distributions which are singular to each other always equals $2$.
+Furthermore, closed-form expressions are often difficult to obtain, and one typically must rely on numerical approximations.

-The Jensen-Shannon divergence (JSD) is a divergence defined by the Kullback-Leibler divergence.
-It is also known as the information radius or total divergence from the average.
-It is always well-defined, symmetric, and bounded (\cite{Lin1991}).
-The JSD has been applied in many research disciplines and has statistical and information-theoretical interpretations.
-In statistical inference theory, the JSD gives both the lower and upper bounds of Bayes' probability error, and in information theory, the JSD can be related to mutual information (\cite{Grosse2002}).
-Some generalizations and related notions of the JSD have been considered (\cite{nielsen2019j,Osan2022}).
+The Jensen-Shannon divergence (JSD), defined via the KLD, is also referred to as the information radius or total divergence from the average.
+The JSD is always well-defined, symmetric, and bounded (\cite{Lin1991}).
+It has found applications across numerous research disciplines and admits both statistical and information-theoretic interpretations.
+In statistical inference, the JSD provides both lower and upper bounds on the Bayes error probability, while in information theory, it is related to mutual information (\cite{Grosse2002}).
+Various generalizations and related notions of the JSD have been proposed (\cite{Nielsen2019j,Osan2022}).